Skip to main content

 “Build trust with small touchpoints,” Coffrey adds.
 “Put yourself in your customers’ shoes and make revisions based on your own experiences.”

-Trying to spread good vibrations for Cyber Weekend—literally?
+Trying to spread good vibrations for Black Friday weekend—literally?
 Make sure you’re setting up BFCM SMS marketing campaigns—specifically sending to past purchasers who you know will be eager to come back for your best deals of the season.

 “This BFCM, there’s no need to reinvent the wheel for your marketing campaigns,” O’Toole explains.
 “Find those customers who have a history with your brand and are primed to purchase.
 Identify those stories within your data, build hyper-targeted audiences, and launch perfectly timed, meticulously tailored messaging via SMS.”

-With Peel, O’Toole says, “you can build audiences in just a few minutes with a super deep set of filters, send those audiences directly to Klaviyo, and then measure growth once you launch your SMS campaigns.
+With Klaviyo’s Peel integration, O’Toole says, “you can build audiences in just a few minutes with a super deep set of filters, send those audiences directly to Klaviyo, and then measure growth once you launch your SMS campaigns.
 Forever.”

 Someone’s relationship with your brand, what they’re looking for, and where they are in the customer lifecycle are all going to affect how they shop.
 Different content is going to resonate with different target audiences and types of shoppers, so segment your lists accordingly.